Marriage proposal: Gendered customs and roles

 In Western cultures, a proposal is traditionally made by a man to a woman, while genuflecting in front of her.
 The ritual often involves the formal asking of the question "Will you marry me, ...?" and the presentation of an engagement ring (often in a small velvet box), which he may place on her finger if she accepts.

 Before proposing, a man traditionally asks permission from the father of the woman he hopes to marry.
 In modern times, it is often understood as a formality.

-The vast majority of proposals in the United States and Australia are made by men.
+Majority of proposals in the United States and Australia are made by men.
 In patriarchal societies, proposals by women may not be taken seriously or treated as "real" proposals.
+Some women lead the marriage proposal in private, while publicly showcasing gender essential marriage proposal conventions.
+Reasons some women reject gender equality for marriages include fear of rejection and preferring benevolent sexism.

 Gender-egalitarian norms

 When asked whether a woman doing the marriage proposal was acceptable or unacceptable, most respondents in America and Australia said acceptable.
-However, in practice only about 5% of proposals are made by women.
 Jewelry companies have begun to advertise engagement rings for women proposing to men.
 Folk traditions in countries including Scotland, Ireland, England, and Finland allow women to propose on leap days, sometimes with any man rejecting such a proposal being expected to pay a forfeit to his suitor, usually through a gift of clothing.

-Reasons some women state for rejecting gender equality for marriage proposal include fear of rejection and preferring benevolent sexism.
-Some women lead the marriage proposal in private, while publicly showcasing gender essential marriage proposal conventions.

-Queen Victoria had to propose to Prince Albert due to royal tradition in Britain that no one can propose to a reigning monarch.
+Queen Victoria proposed to Prince Albert due to royal tradition in Britain that no one can propose to a reigning monarch.

 Same-gender couples, to whom gendered proposal traditions do not apply, usually keep some elements of customary ritual while altering others.
 In some cases, there may be multiple proposals, and each partner may propose to the other.